eaindome/Programming/Object Oriented Programming/learning/classes_and_objects/learning/READme_c++.md

 Data hiding is a way of restricting the access of our data members by hiding the implementation details.
 Encapsulation also provides a way for data hiding.

 We can use access modifiers to achieve data hiding in C++.

+C++ Operator Overloading
+In C++, we can change the way operators work for user-defined types like objects and structures.
+This is known as operator overloading.
+For example,

+Suppose we have created three objects c1, c2 and result from a class named Complex that represents complex numbers.

+Since operator overloading allows us to change how operators work, we can redefine how the + operator works and use it to add the complex numbers of c1 and c2 by writing the following code:

+result = c1 + c2;
+instead of something like

+result = c1.addNumbers(c2);
+This makes our code intuitive and easy to understand.

+Note: We cannot use operator overloading for fundamental data types like int, float, char and so on.

+Syntax for C++ Operator Overloading
+To overload an operator, we use a special operator function.
+We define the function inside the class or structure whose objects/variables we want the overloaded operator to work with.

+class className {
+    ... .. ...
+    public
+       returnType operator symbol (arguments) {
+           ... .. ...
+       }
+    ... .. ...
+};
+Here,

+returnType is the return type of the function. operator is a keyword. symbol is the operator we want to overload.
+Like: +, <, -, ++, etc. arguments is the arguments passed to the function.
+Operator Overloading in Unary Operators
+Unary operators operate on only one operand.
+The increment operator ++ and decrement operator -- are examples of unary operators.

+Note: When we overload operators, we can use it to work in any way we like.
+For example, we could have used ++ to increase value by 100.

+However, this makes our code confusing and difficult to understand.
+It's our job as a programmer to use operator overloading properly and in a consistent and intuitive way.
+The above example works only when ++ is used as a prefix.
+To make ++ work as a postfix we use this syntax.

+void operator ++ (int) {
+    // code
+}
+Notice the int inside the parentheses.
+It's the syntax used for using unary operators as postfix; it's not a function parameter.

+Operator Overloading in Binary Operators
+Binary operators work on two operands.
+For example,

+result = num + 9;
+Here, + is a binary operator that works on the operands num and 9.

+When we overload the binary operator for user-defined types by using the code:

+obj3 = obj1 + obj2;
+The operator function is called using the obj1 object and obj2 is passed as an argument to the function.

+Output

+Enter first complex number:
+Enter real and imaginary parts respectively: 9 5
+Enter second complex number:
+Enter real and imaginary parts respectively: 7 6 Output Complex number: 16+11i
+In this program, the operator function is:

+Complex operator + (const Complex& obj) {
+    // code
+}
+Instead of this, we also could have written this function like:

+Complex operator + (Complex obj) {
+    // code
+}
+However,

+using & makes our code efficient by referencing the complex2 object instead of making a duplicate object inside the operator function. using const is considered a good practice because it prevents the operator function from modifying complex2.
+C++ Binary Operator Overloading
+Overloading binary operators in C++
+Things to Remember in C++ Operator Overloading
+Two operators = and & are already overloaded by default in C++.
+For example, to copy objects of the same class, we can directly use the = operator.
+We do not need to create an operator function.
+Operator overloading cannot change the precedence and associativity of operators.
+However, if we want to change the order of evaluation, parentheses should be used.
+There are 4 operators that cannot be overloaded in C++.
+They are:
+:: (scope resolution)
+. (member selection)
+.* (member selection through pointer to function)
+?: (ternary operator)